alexfazio/scruna-wb/README.md

 # Web Archive Scraper

 ## Overview
-This project is a specialized web scraper designed to archive content from a specific domain (`forum.keyboardmaestro.com`) using the Internet Archive's Wayback Machine.
+This project is a specialized web scraper designed to archive content from a specific domain (`<TARGET_DOMAIN>`) using the Internet Archive's Wayback Machine.
 It systematically retrieves historical versions of web pages and stores them in multiple formats for preservation and analysis.

 ## Features
 - Retrieves historical snapshots from the Wayback Machine